polysyllabic/chaos/README.md

 If you plug the DualShock + Pi into your PC instead of your console, you _can_ use TCC, but you must select the game configuration file designed for the PC, since the menu options differ slightly from the console version of the game.
 Playing this way will _not_ intercept signals coming from mouse and keyboard, so you still need to use a DualShock.
-Support for PC/XBox controllers is on my to-do list for version 2.1.

 If you're asking for a version that works _without_ a Raspberry Pi to handle the signal conversions, that would require a major effort.
 In essence, we'd need to create some sort of driver to intercept